sedostheatre/sedos.co.uk/input/events/acting-group.md

 recurrence: First Wednesday of every month
 ---
 **The London Acting Group run by Sedos takes place on the first Wednesday of every month.**

-**Please note there is no Acting group session in June and in July, it will take place on Tuesday 4.**

 *Sessions take place at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF from 7-9pm.*